 The closing of the Acquisition is conditional upon the closing of the Spin-Out.
-The closing of the Acquisition is expected to occur approximately • days following the Listing.
-The Trading of the Spin-Out Shares is expected to occur shortly after the closing of the Acquisition.
+The closing of the Acquisition is expected to occur approximately 1 day following the Spin-Out.
+The Listing of the Spin-Out Shares is expected to occur approximately 30 days after the closing of the Acquisition.